 Please follow these guidelines to keep this event fair to everyone involved!

-This event happens twice per year: once in June, and once in December (the actual dates are chosen based on agent availability, and announced a few months in advance).
+This event happens twice per year.
+The actual dates are chosen based on agent availability, and announced a weeks in advance.
 On pitch day, we usually go from 8 a.m. to 6 p.m.
 Eastern.
 That’s a shorter window than usual, for the following reason.

 Participants get 10 tweets total for the event.
+That’s one tweet per hour.
 This is a new rule, and designed to help reduce the flood of pitches for agents and editors.

 This contest is for completed, unpublished novels of fantasy or science fiction.
 Complete means that it’s proofed, polished, and ready for submission.
 Unpublished means you haven’t self-published it online, on Amazon, or in print.
 Fantasy or science fiction means speculative fiction: epic fantasy, urban fantasy, post-apocalyptic, space opera.